-Today I’m sharing my latest pattern with you – a pencil case pouch that can be attached to a notebook or planner with an elastic strap – the Notebook Buddy!
+Today, I’m sharing my latest pattern with you – a pencil case pouch that can be attached to a notebook or planner with an elastic strap.
+The Notebook Buddy!

-I don’t know about you, but I nearly always have at least one notebook with me at any one time, but trying to find a pen when I need it – and one that works! – is always the tricky part….
+I don’t know about you, but I nearly always have at least one notebook with me at any one time.
+But trying to find a pen when I need it – and one that works! – is always the tricky part….

-I’m not the best at drawing though, so bought a few stencils to make my pages look a bit prettier but was then stuck with where to keep them, as not all notebooks have a pocket in them.
+I’m not the best at drawing though, so bought a few stencils (you can find similar here and here) to make my pages look a bit prettier.
+Then I was stuck with how and where to keep them, as not all notebooks have a pocket in them.
 And so the Notebook Buddy was born!

 I was showing it to a friend and she commented how if it was a little bit smaller to fit a phone, credit card and maybe a couple of pens it would be perfect for carrying the essentials around at work, so I obliged and created a smaller version for that very purpose!

 You can use one piece of wider elastic or a couple of bits of thinner elastic – you really can work with whatever you have to hand!
 And you can also have a play with some of the decorative stitches on your machine (you know, those ones that never get used?!) if you fancy making the strap more decorative.

 I’ve also thought about leaving the strap off to make it a normal pouch, or may be used as a case for carrying crochet hooks and sock needles in?
 The possibilities are endless!

 I hope you’ve enjoyed reading about the inspiration behind the #NotebookBuddy – if you’d like to make your own, you can find the pattern here, and if you do make one then please tag me so I can see!